Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 ## Introduction

-Options are a primitive essential component of any financial system.
+Options are a component, essential to the functioning of any financial system.
 In traditional finance, options volume exceeds spot volume.
 In the world of digital assets, spot volumes still exceed options trading volumes.
 Options trading volumes on assets like BTC and ETH have grown significantly in the